hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 #### SPFx tab project

-If you build your Teams app using SPFx, follow these steps:
+The steps in this section is prepared SPFx tab project.

-1. Use Teams Toolkit 5.0.0 to create a new SPFx tab project
+1. Trigger "Teams: Create a new app" command using Teams Toolkit 5.0.0 to create a new SPFx tab project

-2. Copy everything under your project's `SPFx` folder to the new proejct's root folder
+2. Copy everything under your project's `SPFx` folder to the new project's root folder

 3. Find project id under `.fx/configs/projectSettings.json`, put the value to the new project's `teamsapp.yml`'s `projectId` property